4 Christian Terms That Are Often Misunderstood: The Gospel of Christ

 “Christianese” is a term often used to describe words that are commonly understood among Christians, but not so much outside the church.
-We hear some of these Christian terms and phrases so often that they almost lose their meaning and significance.
+Unfortunately, we hear some of these Christian terms and phrases so much that they lose their meaning and significance.
 Today’s post looks at two of these common phrases and how their definitions have evolved over the course of 2000+ years.
-(We’ll look at the other two in upcoming posts.)
+(We’ll look at two more in upcoming posts.)

 Christian Term #1: Christ